 - Negotiating alternatives with the director and set designer

 - Refining the production/construction calendar

 - Recruiting and overseeing the running crew

-This will involve a close reading of the script and consultations with the Director, Stage Manager, Prop Designer, Costume Designer, and other cast and crew.
+This will involve a close reading of the script and consultations with the Director, Stage Manager, Prop Master, Costumer/Dresser, and other cast and crew.

 Experience: practical work experience in technical production from pre-build to striking the set, including working knowledge of construction and set design, lighting design, stage rigging, audio and sound reinforcement, stage management/or production management, and professional standards of stage safety.

 Skills: Effective oral and written communication skills.
 Negotiating skills.
 Mechanical skills in the use of hand and power tools.
 The ability to read and understand floor plans, design sketches, construction plans and the ability to produce working drawings.

 Physical Demands: Lift and carry materials weighing between 50 – 100 pounds.
 Physical activities such as, but not limited to, lifting, bending, standing, climbing, and/or walking.
 Ability to drive (with valid driver’s license).
 Involves getting dirty or dusty and being around paint fumes.